Should Heavily Tattooed People Be Given Good Jobs?

-Like smoking or drunkenly starting fights outside kebab shops, tattoos have that inexplicable ability to make anyone who has them look incredibly cool to strangers.
+Like smoking or drunkenly starting fights outside of bars, tattoos have that inexplicable ability to make anyone who has them look incredibly cool to strangers.
 That's about as far as it goes on the positive end of things, though.
-For whatever reason, employers don't tend to take kindly to people with ink under their skin.
+For whatever reason, employers don't tend to take kindly to people with ink on their skin.
 I suppose decorating your body makes you a twisted, untrustworthy person.

-Vladimir Franz is a bit of an exception, in that he's running to be Czech president, has a full-face tattoo and is almost completely covered head to toe in ink.
-Despite that, he's currently third in the polls.
+Vladimir Franz is a bit of an exception, in that he's running to be Czech's president, has a full-face tattoo, and is almost completely covered head to toe in ink.
+Despite the tats, he's currently third in the polls.
 That got us wondering if tattoos are NBD in the workplace any more, or if you'd still have a meltdown over a doctor with a teardrop face tattoo operating on you head.

 Brogan, fashion student: Yeah, definitely.
 Why not?